-Electronic map for finding objects are lost
+Electronic map for finding lost objects

-The slogan that follows the venture: "Relax, take it easy"
+The slogan that follows the venture: "Relax, take it easy."

 The entrepreneurs defined the need as such: "Did it ever occur to you that you were so angry, you wanted to leave the room and never return?

-The young entrepreneurs presented a three-dimensional computer model of the product:
+A three-dimensional computer model of the product:

 "Fun and Fun" - a playroom for children at school

-They explained that the games room would be located in the shelter of their school A.D.
-Gordon in Kfar Saba.
+They explained that the games room would be located in the shelter of their A.D.
+Gordon school in Kfar Saba.

-The young entrepreneurial team presented the idea behind the app "Help Me":
+The young entrepreneurial team presented the idea of the "Help Me" app :

 CCW - comb + cleaner + water.

-The initiative team is Roni, Ronen, Yuval, Omer, Oren and Ori.
+The initiative team is Roni, Ronen, Yuval, Omer, Oren, and Ori.
 Their initiative will change and improve our quality of life, save us time and money.

 Children developers have prepared a chart of the robot, and presented it to the class:

-Ideas of students of 4th - 6th-graders at the "Kiryat Ye'arim" School in Ramat Hasharon
+Ideas of Fourth to Sixth-Grade Students at the Kiryat Ye'arim School in Ramat Hasharon

 In the end, four ideas were chosen that the council members would lead and promote:

-Positive thinking lessons in the schools - The uniqueness of the Kiryat Ye'arim School is positive thinking.
-The students appreciate this uniqueness, and are interested in spreading positive thinking lessons among other schools.
+Positive thinking lessons in the schools - The uniqueness of the Kiryat Ye'arim school is positive thinking.
+The students appreciate this uniqueness and are interested in spreading positive thinking lessons among other schools.

 Joint volunteer activity for elementary school students in the city - As members of the student council that participate in many volunteer activities, the children feel the need to create joint meetings with students from other schools that will focus on contributing to the community.

-The students came up with ideas for initiatives within the Education Ministry's entrepreneurial framework, "Move Yourself".
+The students came up with ideas for initiatives within the Education Ministry's entrepreneurial framework, "Move Yourself."

-The final ideas for projects are:
+The final ideas are: